Pancho Segura: Professional career

 Segura participated in a World Series tour with Gonzales, Sedgman and Budge (who was later replaced by Riggs and Earn).
 Gonzales won the series with Segura finishing in second place.
-Segura was runner-up to Gonzales in the 1954 U.S. Pro final at L.A., losing a close five set final.
-Segura won the Pacific Coast Pro at Beverly Hills in August over Gonzales.
-At the Australian Pro in November, Segura beat Gonzales before losing in the final to Sedgman.
+Segura was runner-up to Gonzales in the 1954 U.S. Pro final at the Los Angeles Tennis Club, losing a two-hour five-set final.
+Segura won the Pacific Coast Pro at Beverly Hills in August over Gonzales in a three-set final.
+At the inaugural Australian Pro, held at the Subiaco Oval in Perth in November, Segura beat Gonzales before losing in the final to Sedgman.
 Segura was ranked second in 1954 by International Professional Tennis Association.